launchdarkly/launchpad-ui/CONTRIBUTING.md

 ## How Can I Contribute?

+The LaunchPad maintainers monitor the [issue tracker](https://github.com/launchdarkly/launchpad-ui/issues) in the repository.
+Bug reports and feature requests should be filed in this issue tracker.
+The maintainers will respond to all newly filed issues within two business days.

 ### Reporting Bugs

 When reporting a bug, help maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.